cloudreach/aws-lambda-es-cleanup/terraform/README.md

 * `python_version` - Python version to be used.
 Defaults to 2.7
 Default is once a day at 03:00 GMT.
 See: http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html
+* `subnet_ids` - Subnet IDs you want to deploy the lambda in.
+Only fill this in if you want to deploy your Lambda function inside a VPC.
+* `elasticsearch_sg_id` - Security group ID of the AWS elasticsearch service.
+Only fill this in if you deploy Lambda function inside a VPC.
 ## Usage

 ```